Dan Einbinder

-Dan Einbinder (דן איינבינדר; born 16 February 1989) is an Israeli professional footballer who plays for Hapoel Tel Aviv.
+Dan Einbinder (דן איינבינדר; born 16 February 1989) is an Israeli former professional footballer.
 At international level, Einbinder was capped at under-18 and under-19 level, and made his senior debut in 2016.

 Early life

 Einbinder was born and raised in Mevaseret Zion, Israel, to an Israeli family of Ashkenazi Jewish descent.

 Career

 Einbinder started his youth career in Beitar Jerusalem, winning the championship title along with the State Cup in the 2006–07 season.
 In the 2007–08 season the team won a consecutive championship title win in the Israeli Noar Premier League with Einbinder in the starting lineup.

 For the 2008–09 season Einbinder signed a four-year contract with the senior team of Beitar Jerusalem and participated in 4 league games with the club.
 During the 2009–10 season he was a regular choice to the first team.

 On 3 September 2012, Einbinder signed a three-year contract with Ironi Kiryat Shmona for a transfer fee of 1.3 million Israeli new shekels.
 Overall, he played 29 league games for the club.

 On 9 June 2013, Einbinder joined Maccabi Tel Aviv for three years in a deal that included the transfers of Guy Haimov and Tamir Kahlon to Ironi Kiryat Shmona.
 He made his debut for the club on 6 August 2013, in a UEFA Champions League knock-out match against the Swiss side FC Basel.
 On 8 September 2015 released from Maccabi.

 On 4 October 2015, signed back at Beitar Jerusalem.